INVEGA SUSTENNA® (paliperidone palmitate)

 - problems thinking clearly and moving your body

 - difficulty swallowing that can cause food or liquid to get into your lungs

-The most common side effects of INVEGA SUSTENNA® include: injection site reactions, sleepiness or drowsiness, dizziness, feeling of inner restlessness or needing to be constantly moving, abnormal muscle movements, including tremor (shaking), shuffling, uncontrolled involuntary movements, and abnormal movements of your eyes.
+The most common side effects of INVEGA SUSTENNA® include: injection site reactions; sleepiness or drowsiness; dizziness; feeling restlessness or needing to be constantly moving; abnormal muscle movements, including tremor (shaking), shuffling, uncontrolled involuntary movements, and abnormal movements of your eyes.

 Tell your healthcare professional if you have any side effect that bothers you or does not go away.
 These are not all the possible side effects of INVEGA SUSTENNA®.
 For more information, ask your healthcare professional or pharmacist.

 Call your doctor for medical advice about side effects.
 You are encouraged to report side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1‑800‑FDA‑1088.

 General information about the safe and effective use of INVEGA SUSTENNA®.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use INVEGA SUSTENNA® for a condition for which it was not prescribed.
 Do not give INVEGA SUSTENNA® to other people, even if they have the same symptoms that you have.
 It may harm them.
 You can ask your pharmacist or healthcare professional for information about INVEGA SUSTENNA® that is written for healthcare professionals.

 This Patient Information leaflet summarizes the most important information about INVEGA SUSTENNA®.
 If you would like more information, talk with your healthcare professional.

 You can ask your healthcare professional or pharmacist for more information that is written for healthcare professionals.
 For more information, go to www.invegasustenna.com or call 1‑800‑526‑7736.